tetriseffect/Money-Moves/README.md

 Final project for CS50x - Money Moves: a budgeting / money management app.
 It allows users to enter purchases and track them by category.
 User's can view charts summarizing their spending by category or month.
-The project uses the following tech stack:
+The project uses the following stack:

 -Python
 -Flask (Jinja2)